 Whales and dolphins

-All marine mammals including whales, seals, sea lions and dolphins, are protected in South Australian waters and any person causing harm to a marine mammal can expect a heavy fine.
+All marine mammals including whales, seals, sea lions and dolphins, are protected in South Australian waters.
+Any person causing harm to a marine mammal can expect a heavy fine.

 National Parks and Wildlife legislation specifies minimum allowable distances from whales and dolphins for various types of boats and other water users.

-Some further restrictions may apply within the Adelaide Dolphin Sanctuary, located mainly within the Port Adelaide River.
-You must reduce speed and change direction away from whales and dolphins to protect them and ensure your safety.
+Further restrictions apply within the Adelaide Dolphin Sanctuary, located mainly within the Port Adelaide River.

-If you encounter whales or dolphins when on the water it can be tempting to go up close for a look.
-Approaching too close to whales and dolphins is illegal due to safety concerns for the animals.
+It can be tempting to get close to whales and dolphins for a look, but getting too close is illegal due to safety concerns for the animals.
 It can also be dangerous as a whale, particularly a female with a young calf, can feel threatened and react unexpectedly.

-Specific rules apply to the operation of personal watercraft, such as jet skis and wave-runners near dolphins because their speed and manoeuvrability can pose greater risks to whales and dolphins.
+Personal watercraft, such as jet skis and wave-runners, must stay further away from all marine mammals because their speed and manoeuvrability can pose greater risks.

 Aquatic reserves and marine parks